how1234/blogPage/What's Sass.md

 ```

-We can see it has a repeated rules.
+We can see it has repeated rules.

 ### Extend